brevzin/cpp_proposals/2996_reflection/reflection.md

 * a base class specifier, or
 * a description of a declaration of a non-static data member.

-An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base class specifier, or description of the declaration of a non-static data member.
+An expression convertible to a reflection is said to _represent_ the corresponding entity, alias, object, value, base class specifier, or description of a declaration of a non-static data member.

 :::
 :::